Woman staring at herself in the mirror smiling

 • Depression: Severe, long-lasting feelings of sadness or being down can negatively affect your personal and work life.

 • Fatigue or exhaustion: You may not feel you have enough energy to engage in activities you enjoy.
-Alternatively, you may have problems going to sleep.
+Alternatively, you may have difficulty falling asleep.

 • Feeling out of control: Daily life issues or stress can seem overwhelming and unmanageable.